gaoyunzhi/douban_aggregator/README.md

-Aggregate Douban news feed.
 Personal use.

+1. Aggregate Douban news feed.
+2. Export interesting feed to Telegram.

 Will add doc if more than 10 people star.